Uncertainty Quantification in Detection Transformers: Object-Level Calibration and Image-Level Reliability: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing computing resources that have contributed to the results reported within this paper.
-This work was supported in part by the MIT Summer Research Program (MSRP), the MIT-Google Program for Computing Innovation, the MIT-Amazon Science Hub, the MIT-IBM Watson AI Lab, and MathWorks.
+This work was supported in part by the MIT Summer Research Program (MSRP), the MIT-IBM Watson AI Lab, the MIT-Google Program for Computing Innovation, the MIT-Amazon Science Hub, Netflix, and Jane Street.